 UNITED STATES CAVALRY MEMORIAL

 The U. S. Cavalry Memorial Research Library seeks to play a key role in the most important mission of the U.S. Cavalry Association, preservation of the history of the U.S. Cavalry.
-Located in a remodeled cavalry stable building on Fort Riley, Kansas, a military post steeped in cavalry lore and tradition, the Library serves as a research, preservation, and educational facility for books, documents, photographs, and other media related to the history of the mounted forces of the U.S. Army.
+Located in a recently renovated building on Fort Reno, OK a military post steeped in cavalry lore and tradition, the Library serves as a research, preservation, and educational facility for books, documents, photographs, and other media related to the history of the mounted forces of the U.S. Army.
 The Library welcomes and assists researchers of all types and backgrounds from academic researchers, students of all levels, military personnel, genealogical researchers, and members of the general public.

 HOURS AND SERVICES

 The Library is open to the public during regular hours and also by appointment.
-Regular hours are from 9 am to 2 pm (CST) Monday through Friday, excluding Federal holidays.
-Other hours are available by appointment.
-In all cases, researchers are encouraged to contact either the Library Curator or Association Executive Director for more information.
+Regular hours are from 10 am to 4 pm (CST) daily.
+Researchers are encouraged to contact either the Library Curator or Association Executive Director for more information.

 The Library’s collection is non-circulating, which means that the Library does not check out or loan material.
 However, the Library does have photocopying facilities, and staff will gladly copy materials subject to Fair Use guidelines, as long as the condition of the item allows safe photocopying.
 There is a cost of .25 per page for photocopies.
 The Library is also able to reproduce photographs on photo quality paper for $15.00 per image.